How to Analyze Research Data Without Losing Your Mind

 For example, I once worked with a dataset of customer feedback where the location was a free-text field.
 We had "USA," "U.S.A.," and "United States" all listed.
 To a computer, those are three different countries.
 Without cleaning that up, our geographical analysis would have shown a misleadingly small American customer base, skewing our entire strategy.

 This stage is all about building a solid foundation.
-If you want to dive deeper into structuring your work from the get-go, our guide on research data management offers a great framework for keeping your projects organized from the start.
+If you want to dive deeper into structuring your work from the get-go, our guide on offers a great framework for keeping your projects organized from the start.

 Common Data Problems and How to Fix Them